theGOTOgal/pillow-it-cert-capstone/README.md

 This project was a nice introduction to using pillow.
 It was definitely a learning process but I'm happy to have successfully completed the project with no lingering issues to resolve.
 I understand a lot more about image files, transparency, and composites now.

+Future fixes may not happen, but could be:
+- Paste more images into examine_images notebook so I can comment out more of the saves/shows.
+- Consider truncating some of the notebook data print outs.
+My view automatically does fine though, and some of the data is useful to have complete.

 ## Thanks for reading

 As mentioned, this is a small project that was part of some fun automation practice for a class I took.
 I may refer to it if I use pillow for future projects, but it's not intended for further development at this time.